 Frequently asked questions

 We have answered some of the most commonly asked questions below.
-We also encourage you to come for a school visit and have a look around our wonderful school.
+We also encourage you to come for a school visit to have a look around our wonderful school and meet some of our staff.

 -